KS-ETHDenver2023/Alice-ring-SoulBound-Token/README.md

 ```
 npm i @openzeppelin/contracts
 ```
-6. Setup your .env file in the truffle folder
+6. Set up your .env file in the truffle folder
 ```
 MNEMONIC="Your mnemonic"
 API_KEY="Your infura api key"